IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 A time step greater than one hour it is a convenient way to reduce the load levels of the time scope.
 The moving average of the demand, upward and downward operating reserves, variable generation and ESS energy inflows over the time step load levels is assigned to active load levels (e.g., the mean value of the three hours is associated to the third hour in a trihourly time step).

-The stage duration must be larger or equal than the shortest duration of any storage type (e.g., weekly) and multiple of it.
-Consecutive stages are not tied between them. consequently, the objective function must be a bit lower.
+The stage duration must be larger or equal than the shortest duration of any storage type or any outflows type (both given in the generation data) and multiple of it.
+Consecutive stages are not tied between them.
+Consequently, the objective function must be a bit lower.

 Scenario
 --------